Darwin, California

-Darwin is an unincorporated mining community and Census-designated place in Inyo County, California, United States.
+Darwin is an unincorporated former mining community in Inyo County, California, United States.
 It is located 22 mi southeast of Keeler.
+For statistical purposes, the United States Census Bureau has defined Darwin as a census-designated place (CDP).
 The population was 36 at the 2020 census, down from 43 at the 2010 census.

 History

 The town is named after Darwin French (1822–1902), a local rancher, miner, and explorer.

 According to Erwin Gudde, French of Fort Tejon was with a party of prospectors in the area during the fall of 1850.
 French also led a party into Death Valley in 1860 to search for the mythical Gunsight Lode via the local wash, lending his first name to the wash, canyon, and future town.

 Silver and lead discovery at the place led to the founding of a settlement in 1874.
 A post office opened in 1875, closed for a time in 1902, and remains open.
 The town prospered when Eichbaum Toll Road opened in 1926, opening Death Valley from the west.
 When Death Valley became a National Monument in 1933, it was decided to buy the toll road to allow free access to the new park.
 In 1937, a new cutoff bypassed Darwin, isolating the town.

 The town was the subject of a 2011 documentary film Darwin.
 In April 2012, BBC News featured a video of local residents describing their wishes to replace dial-up Internet access with broadband.